officialbishowb/php-tg-bot/README.md

 # Php-Bot
-A simple PHP Bot which was previously designed to work as a Bot manager
+A simple PHP code which is designed to work as a Bot manager

 <h1>Php Telegram Bot manager</h1>